Justinjdaniel/Learn-Ethereum-Network-Administrator/README.md

 To validate the network’s operation, the simple storage smart contract used previously will be deployed.

 First, connect the Remix IDE to the full node at URL (8546) via MetaMask and initiate the contract deployment.
-Set a value for the message variable using the `setMessage` function.
+Set a value for the `number` variable using the `store` function.
 Note down the contract address.
 Then, switch the MetaMask connection to the miner node URL (8546).
 In the ‘Deploy & Run Transaction’ section, input the contract address to access the previously deployed contract.
-Execute the `getMessage()` function and check the resulting output.
+Execute the `retrieve()` function and check the resulting output.

 > [!TIP]
 > Refer to the accompanying [Video](https://youtu.be/FZs1H-zjUkY)